active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 4.0 adds meta description mass-editor for posts, pages, attachments, and custom post types
 * Version 3.9 adds the ability to build internal links to posts from within the WordPress post editor (as well as other Deeplink Juggernaut improvements)
 * Version 3.8 adds direct post/page link support to Deeplink Juggernaut
 * Version 3.7 adds the "SEO Settings" box to custom post type editors
 * Version 3.6 adds a maximum log size option to 404 Monitor
-* Version 3.5 adds the Sharing Facilitator module

 = Features =

 SEO Ultimate is an all-in-one [SEO](http://www.seodesignsolutions.com/) plugin with these powerful features:

-* **Title Tag Rewriter** -- UPDATED in Version 2.9
+* **Title Tag Rewriter**
 	* Out-of-the-box functionality puts your post titles at the beginning of the `<title>` tag for improved keyword SEO.
 	* Easily override the entire `<title>` tag contents for any individual post, page, attachment, category, or post tag on your blog.
 Also supports custom post types.
 	* Customize your homepage's `<title>` tag.
 	* Format the `<title>` tags of posts, pages, categories, tags, archives, search results, and more!

-* **Noindex Manager**
+* **Meta Description Editor** -- UPDATED in Version 4.0
+	* Edit the `<meta>` description tags for posts, pages, and the homepage.
+	* Increase SERP clickthrough rates by influence search engine result snippets.
+	* Mass-editor makes it a cinch to go back and add descriptions to old posts.

+* **Meta Keywords Editor** -- UPDATED in Version 4.0
+	* Edit the `<meta>` keyword tags for posts, pages, and the homepage.

+* **Meta Robot Tags Editor** -- UPDATED in Version 4.0
 	* Add the `<meta name="robots" content="noindex,follow" />` tag to archives, comment feeds, the login page, and more.
 	* Set meta robots tags (index/noindex and follow/nofollow) for each individual post/page.
-	* Avoid duplicate content SEO issues with the recommended settings.
+	* Avoid duplicate content SEO issues with the recommended noindex settings (see built-in module documentation for details).

-* **Meta Editor**
-	* Edit the `<meta>` description/keyword tags for posts, pages, and the homepage.
-	* Influence search engine result snippets with the meta description editing functionality.
-	* Enter verification codes in the provided fields to access search engine webmaster tools.
 	* Give instructions to search engine spiders if desired (`noodp`, `noydir`, and `noarchive`).

 * **Canonicalizer**